vmware-archive/chess/README.md

 # Instructions for beginners
 (1) Download index.php and manifest.yml from this repository to a new, empty directory on your PC or Mac

-(2) Install the cf cli (Cloud Foundry Command Line Interface) on your machine: https://docs.cloudfoundry.org/cf-cli/install-go-cli.html
+(2) Install the CF CLI on your machine: https://docs.cloudfoundry.org/cf-cli/install-go-cli.html

-(3) If you do not have a CF account, create one at https://run.pivotal.io
+(3) If you do not have a CF account, create a free account at https://run.pivotal.io

 (4) Execute the cf api command to point to your CF installation